vickyssj7/custom-endpoint/README.md

-# WP Custom Endpoint Plugin
+# WP Custom Endpoint Plugin for listing JSON Placeholder data
 Custom Endpoint plugin will set up a new endpoint with endpoint `json-placeholder-users` (which is a default endpoint)

 Admin can edit this default endpoint by going under `Settings > Custom Endpoint option`, and on changing the endpoint will set the new endpoint added by admin user.